 Where most sales documentation goes wrong

-Traditionally, sales documentation for slide decks has tended to take the form of sales scripts.
+Traditionally, unlike standard process documentation, sales documentation for slide decks has tended to take the form of sales scripts.
 An enablement team will write out scripts for reps to memorize that emphasizes the narrative built out in the deck.
 The problem with memorizing scripts is that reps can come across sounding like robots, or worse, panic when a prospect leads them off book.

 Similar problems occur when the deck itself is too prescriptive.
 When slides feature specific stats or customer stories, sales reps have no choice but to steer their conversations to include those talking points.
 But, if that customer story doesn’t resonate with the specific prospect on the phone, the pitch won’t feel tailored.
 Worse, text overload can lead to prospects reading the deck and tuning out the rep... or, checking out entirely.
 The deck should be a prop, not center stage.